HW 01 - Prefresher

 Loading {renv} cached packages

-We use {renv} to ensure all students use reproducible environments.
+While the overall workflow is somewhat complex, we keep things simple in this class.
 We pre-configure each assignment repo’s lockfile to list the minimum required packages that need to be installed.
 To access these packages, when you first clone the repo run

 renv::restore()